mlcommons/training/language_model/tensorflow/bert/README.md

 The generated tfrecord has 500 parts, totalling to ~365GB.

+# Stopping criteria
+The training should occur over a minimum of 9,600,000 samples (e.g., 150k steps x 64 global batch size).
+A valid submission will evaluate a masked lm accuracy >= 0.678.
+The requirement for both minimum step count and accuracy is due to the inherent fluctuations in accuracy wrt pretraining steps, which has a standard deviation of step count measured at ~10% to meet the targer mlm_accuracy of 0.678 on a sample of 10 training runs.
+Based on this data, it is expected that ~95% of runs will be >= 0.678 mlm_accuracy after training 9.6M samples using the reference code and data.

+The evaluation will be on the first 500 consecutive samples of the withheld test set.
+Slightly more data than was needed was withheld in the test set for experimentation to determine the stopping criteria.
+500 samples was chosen to minimize evaluation cost while maintaining stability of the results.

+The generation of the evaluation set shard should follow the exact command shown above, using create_pretraining_data.py.
+In particular the seed (12345) must be set to ensure everyone evaluates on the same data.

 # Running the model

 To run this model, use the following command.